nxp-imx/imx-smw/Documentations/user_guide/tpm2/tpm2_tool_user_guide.md

 This guide provides practical examples of how to use `tpm2-tool` with NXP platforms to perform cryptographic operations, manage TPM resources.

+> **WARNING:**
+> The TPM2 TCTI support is currently in early development stage with limited
+> command coverage.
+This implementation is provided as a proof of concept for
+> evaluation purposes and may not handle all TPM2 operations correctly.
+It is
+> not recommended for production use at this time.

 # Prerequisites